BraveCaperCat2/prosperousuniverse-docs/content/wiki/faq/_index.md

 ### When do I have to repair my buildings?

 As with many things in this game, it depends.
-Many in the community suggest repairing at around 90 days.
+[This](https://docs.google.com/spreadsheets/d/1ELsfw4ii1hQFWDd-BL4JzwqHc-wGVXbJtvAeprv0pZ0/edit?usp=drivesdk) is a great guide and calculator to find out when.

 ### How does fertility affect my buildings?